aleksandrasucho/polish-restaurant/TESTING.md

 ### Known bugs
 When attempting to create an additional reservation while already in the "Your Reservations" section, the existing reservation is unintentionally deleted.
+1. I realized that my .gitiignore file was not ignoring the db.sqlite3 file, however, it was stating the .gitiignore fi

 ### Solved bugs

 There were plenty of bugs during the development process since this project was a learning platform for me and allowed me to improve my skills and knowledge significantly.

 1. Django Improperly Configured Error: I encountered the django.core.exceptions.ImproperlyConfigured: allauth.account.middleware.AccountMiddleware must be added to settings.MIDDLEWARE error.
 - *Solutions:* The issue has been addressed by adding allauth.account.middleware.AccountMiddleware to the settings.MIDDLEWARE as per the Django configuration requirements.